the-drunk-coder/megra-doc/docs/tutorial/making-sound.md

 ## Samples

 Sample events are the staple of Mégra sounds.
-They're organized in a folder system that is explained in the "Using Samples" section above.
+They're organized in a folder system that is explained in the [Using Samples](https://megra-doc.readthedocs.io/en/latest/using-samples/) section above.
+If you haven't read that section yet, this would be a good time to do so.

 Without any arguments, a random sample will be chosen from the specified category (which contains all the samples in the respective folder):